Park Yu-rim: 2017–2020: Beginnings

-2021 to present: Career breakthrough
+2021–present: Career breakthrough

 Park's background in theater studies at Far East University proved advantageous during her audition for Drive My Car, She was already familiar with the play Uncle Vanya, which is central to the film.
 During her time at the university, the graduation stage featured rotating performances of Chekhov's four major plays, including Uncle Vanya.
 Although she did not participate in these specific productions, she had viewed them multiple times.

 Park made her film debut in film Drive My Car after being cast through a rigorous audition process.
 Director Ryusuke Hamaguchi noted, "The Gafuku couple and the Yuna couple have a mirrored relationship that reflects one another."
 Regarding the casting, he further explained, "During the audition, Park Yu-rim shared an anecdote about not feeling lonely or bored when she had seaweed soup alone with her boyfriend on her birthday.
 Her genuine humanity naturally stood out to me, and I instantly thought of her for the role."[...]
 I truly believe that Drive My Car was my destiny.
 After graduating from school, there was a time when I felt really devastated because I kept failing auditions.
 My confidence hit rock bottom, and my self-esteem plummeted.
 I lived like a ghost.
 I even questioned whether I should eat anything, thinking, "Am I allowed to eat this?"
 In my life, there have been three chances that came my way.
 I thought that the first opportunity came to me.
 It felt like a life-or-death situation.
 At that time, it seemed like that was the only thing in my life.
 Although I'm still young compared to others, I was so exhausted that I even thought about quitting acting.
 I'm truly grateful to the director.Director Ryusuke Hamaguchi based the film on various short stories from Haruki Murakami's 2014 collection Men Without Women.
 In the film, Park portrays Yuna, a newly created character not found in Haruki Murakami's original short stories.
 Yuna is a mute Korean woman who uses Korean sign language to communicate.
 She is married to Yoon-su (Jin Dae-yeon) and auditions for the role of Sonya in a production of Uncle Vanya.
 Yuna's character arc, marked by resilience through personal hardships, mirrors that of Sonya.
 Park learned and practiced Korean sign language for the role.
 Park then received her first invitations to major film festivals and awards ceremonies.
 She was invited to the 26th Busan International Film Festival, followed by the 2021 Cannes Film Festival and the 79th Golden Globe Awards.
 She was also invited to the 94th Academy Award.
 Drive My Car went on to win Best International Feature Film Award at the 94th Academy Awards.
 Her performance in the film managed to earn her domestic and international recognition in the first half of 2022.

 "Park Yu-rim's appeal, such as the delicate expression of her eyes, makes you focus."